Make Sure Your Record Reflects Your Character

 Contact Us Today

-Move Past Your Criminal Record With Our Expungement Attorneys
+Move Past Your Criminal Record With Our Expungement and Set Aside Attorneys

 We all make mistakes.
-Expungement may be an option to erase those mistakes.
-If you made a mistake in the past, learned your lesson, and moved on with your life, you may be eligible to have your prior criminal conviction/convictions, erased or expunged.
+Others are wrongfully convicted.
+Expungement and set aside may be an option to erase the past.
+If you made a mistake in the past or were wrongfully convicted and are simply trying to move forward in life, you may be eligible to have your prior criminal conviction/convictions, erased, expunged, or set aside.

-The Donahue Law Firm represents people who have distanced themselves from past mistakes and are ready to move on with their lives–free of the past.
-For a flat fee, an expungement attorney at the Donahue Law Firm will handle the entire process on your behalf (exclusive of finger printing and other requirements that must be completed by the person seeking expungement).
+The Donahue Law Firm represents people who and are ready to move on with their lives–free of the past.
+For a flat fee, an expungement and set aside attorney at the Donahue Law Firm will handle the entire process on your behalf (exclusive of finger printing and other requirements that must be completed by the person seeking expungement and set aside).

-An Expunged Record Helps You Reclaim Your Life
+An Expunged and set aside Record Helps You Reclaim Your Life

-• Without expunging your criminal record, you may struggle to get approved for a loan.
+- Without expunging and setting aside your criminal record, you may struggle to get approved for a loan.

-Move Past Your Criminal Record With Our Expungement Attorneys
+Move Past Your Criminal Record With Our Expungement and set aside Attorneys

 What is Expungement?